TEF

 Customs Valuation — Intercompany Payment

-Information about how a company has characterised franchise fees, royalties, management charges or other intercompany payments before Indian customs authorities
+Information about how a corporate body has characterised franchise fees, royalties, management charges or other intercompany payments before Indian customs authorities

 Trade & Customs Irregularities